Jolg42/awesome-typography/README.md

 - [OpenType Sanitiser](https://github.com/khaledhosny/ots) - The OpenType Sanitiser (OTS) parses and serialises OpenType files (OTF, TTF) and WOFF and WOFF2 font files, validating them and sanitising them as it goes.
 - [WOFF Validator](http://validator.fontbureau.com) - Online WOFF Validator.

+## Font Testing Websites
+- [Axis-Praxis](https://www.axis-praxis.org/) - Axis-Praxis is a website for playing with OpenType variable fonts in modern browsers.
+- [Bulletproof Font Tester](https://bulletproof.italic.space/) - Test your local or remote fonts with the proofing tool developed by a type designer, for type designers.
+Check out kerning, OpenType features, and language coverage.
+Explore and animate variation axes in variable fonts.
+- [Cyreal.org Font Testing Page](http://www.cyreal.org/Font-Testing-Page/) - The Font Testing Page is a tool primarily intended for type designers to 'Drag and Drop' and quickly test their fonts into a browser (active fork of Impallari's testing page).
+- [Font Gauntlet](https://fontgauntlet.com) - The Dinamo Font Gauntlet is a tool for proofing, generating and animating fonts.
+- [Wakamai Fondue](https://wakamaifondue.com/) - The tool that answers the question “what can my font do?”
+- [TypeNetwork TypeTools](https://typetools.typenetwork.com/) - Layout tools for exerimenting with variable fonts in various ways.

 ## Miscellaneous
 - [TypeDrawers](http://typedrawers.com) - Discussion forum for professionals and enthusiasts in the fields of typeface design, lettering, and typography.
 - [Font Squirrel Webfont Generator](https://www.fontsquirrel.com/tools/webfont-generator) - Upload OTF or TTF fonts, receive webfonts.